 Many talented software engineers from Asia and Europe choose to work in Silicon Valley for the opportunities working for the tech giants, with some of them staying for good.

 Breakdown of employees

 In July 2020, Silicon Valley Business Journal gave a comprehensive breakdown of employees in Silicon Valley: Apple has 25,000 workers; Alphabet Inc and Google, 23,000 local employees; the county of Santa Clara in San Jose, 18,570 local employees; Stanford University, 15,576 local employees; and Facebook Inc in Menlo Park with 15,407 local employees.
 San Francisco figures were not available.

 This list was reportedly compiled using data submitted by the participating employers as well as the Comprehensive Annual Financial Reports from various cities and counties, company websites and Business Journal research.

 But yes, there are problems in the Bay Area that need to be addressed, especially homelessness and some companies leaving it for lower taxes in other cities.
 It just means that other cities will get to enjoy some of the windfall that Silicon valley has enjoyed through the years.

-Besides, the tech titans are staying and with their combined revenue, the Bay Area can stay afloat and still attract the best talents in the world.
-The best thing about the Bay Area is that it can rebound quickly when things get rough somewhere else.
+Besides, the tech titans are staying.
+With their combined revenue, the Bay Area can stay afloat and still attract the best talents in the world.
+What mainstays here observe: The Bay Area can rebound quickly if things get rough somewhere else.
+(Dennis Clemente)